View and remediate findings from vulnerability assessment solutions on your VMs

 To export vulnerability assessment results, you'll need to use Azure Resource Graph (ARG).
 This tool provides instant access to resource information across your cloud environments with robust filtering, grouping, and sorting capabilities.
 It's a quick and efficient way to query information across Azure subscriptions programmatically or from within the Azure portal.

-For full instructions and a sample ARG query, see the following Tech Community post: Exporting vulnerability assessment results in Azure Security Center.
+For full instructions and a sample ARG query, see the following Tech Community post: Exporting vulnerability assessment results in Microsoft Defender for Cloud.

-This article described the Azure Security Center vulnerability assessment extension (powered by Qualys) for scanning your VMs.
+This article described the Microsoft Defender for Cloud vulnerability assessment extension (powered by Qualys) for scanning your VMs.
 For related material, see the following articles: